usagitoneko97/klara/A4.Cfg/readme.md

 ![cfg_ssa_intro](https://github.com/usagitoneko97/python-ast/blob/master/A4.Cfg/resources/cfg_ssa_intro.svg)

-To transform a CFG, especially a branching of basic blocks, to SSA form is not as straight forward as as above.
-The code below will shows the problem.
+To transform a CFG, especially a branching of basic blocks, to SSA form is not as straightforward as above.
+The code below will demonsta the problem.

 ```python
 a_0 = x_0 + y_0